bagisto/bagisto-docs/docs/2.x/advanced/change-email-template.md

 ## Introduction

-In this section, we will explain how to customize the email templates in Bagisto.
-Customizing email templates allows you to personalize the appearance of your emails according to your preferences.
+In this section, we'll guide you through the process of customizing email templates in Bagisto.
+Customizing email templates allows you to personalize the appearance and content of email notifications sent from your Bagisto application.

 ## Email Template Flow

-Before we dive into template customization, let's understand how email templates work in Bagisto.
+Before customizing, let's understand how email templates work in Bagisto.
+Bagisto uses mail notification classes located in namespaces like `Webkul\Admin\Mail`.
+These classes, such as `CancelOrderAdminNotification`, extend Laravel's `Mailable` class and define the email's structure and data.

-Bagisto provides various mail notification classes, such as **`CancelOrderAdminNotification`** and **`NewCustomerNotification`**, located in the **`Webkul\Admin\Mail`** namespace.
-Let's take the **`CancelOrderAdminNotification`** class as an example.
+Here's an example from `CancelOrderAdminNotification`:

 ```php
 <?php